roo2319/AI---Lab/readme.md

 After the `setup/0` has finished, you can exit the shell using either `stop.`,`CTRL+D` or `CTRL+C` then (a)bort at the prompt.

+### Identifying your Agent

+At the top left of the grid, you will be able to see a coloured shape.
+This is your agent.
+For the first task in this lab, find a query that allows you to identify your agent and their current position.

 ### Create predicate `m/1`